MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm.md

 ## Signature available in email

-If you open the **Sales** pane from an incoming email that contains the signature of the sender, and you add the contact to your CRM, Sales app prefills the contact details based on the signature and highlights the fields that it populated.
+If you open the **Sales** pane from an incoming email that contains the signature of the sender, and you add the contact to your CRM, the Sales app prefills the contact details based on the signature and highlights the fields that it populated.
 You can update the information and select **Save**.

 This capability is available only for emails in the [supported languages](introduction.md#supported-languages-and-geographies).